 AI will function as an enhancement of a human agent, not the replacement of one.
-AI + human customer support will provide clients with the best of both worlds - swiftness and automation of a chatbot and empathy and understanding of a real person.
+AI + human customer support will provide clients with the best of both worlds - the swiftness and automation of a chatbot and the empathy and understanding of a real person.

 Implementing AI in contact centers: real-world practices

 AI already improves the way some contact centers work.
 Google demonstrates a great example of how this technology can boost the work of contact centers.
 They have introduced a comprehensive development suite that helps to create conversational interfaces (conversational IVRs, chatbots, etc.) in order to enable more natural interactions between agents and customers.
 Their solution is called Dialogflow and it incorporates a number of impressive features, including Speech-to-Text, Text-to-Speech, and many more.
-All these components simplify the operation of contact centers as they empower both human agents who get an extensive support and customers that rely on their capabilities in solving technical difficulties they encounter.
+All these components simplify the operation of contact centers as they empower both human agents who get extensive support and customers that rely on their capabilities in solving technical difficulties they encounter.
 Currently, Google is working with their Contact Center AI partners to engage with them globally around the responsible use of their technology.

 On a final note…

-The future of customer support industry is bright.
-In the coming years, the technology will change the way contact centers operate, and many transformations in their work will be due to the implementation of AI.
+The future of the customer support industry is bright.
+In the coming years, technology will change the way contact centers operate, and many transformations in their work will be due to the implementation of AI.
 At this point, it is critical to understand that the greatest potential of AI lies in complementing and improving the work of human agents, not replacing them.